RiftValleySoftware/RVS_BlueThoth/Carthage/Checkouts/RVS_PersistentPrefs/README.md

 -
 You can fetch the latest version of `RVS_PersistentPrefs` from [its GitHub repo](https://github.com/RiftValleySoftware/RVS_PersistentPrefs).

-The class consists of [one single Swift source file](https://github.com/RiftValleySoftware/RVS_PersistentPrefs/blob/master/RVS_Persistent_Prefs/RVS_PersistentPrefs.swift).
+The class consists of [one single Swift source file](https://github.com/RiftValleySoftware/RVS_PersistentPrefs/blob/master/src/RVS_PersistentPrefs.swift).
 All the other stuff in the project is for project support and testing.

-Simply copy [this file](https://github.com/RiftValleySoftware/RVS_PersistentPrefs/blob/master/RVS_Persistent_Prefs/RVS_PersistentPrefs.swift) into your project, and add it to your current [Swift](https://apple.com/swift) native target.
+Simply copy [this file](https://github.com/RiftValleySoftware/RVS_PersistentPrefs/blob/master/src/RVS_PersistentPrefs.swift) into your project, and add it to your current [Swift](https://apple.com/swift) native target.

 This does not need any dependency manager.
 It's a 300-line file.
 Definitely not worth even writing a podfile for.
-It uses [CocoaPods](https://cocoapods.org) to get [SwiftLint](https://cocoapods.org/pods/SwiftLint) (for development), but that's it.
-Its only import is the [Apple Foundation Library](https://developer.apple.com/documentation/foundation).
 It will work on all Apple operating systems without any other dependencies.

 It really is that easy to use.
 Include a very small file, write a short subclass, and everything's sorted.